-- Begin exercises 3x daily beginning the day after surgery (heel slides, quad sets, ankle pumps, straight leg raises, and bending the knee) unless otherwise instructed.
+- Begin selected exercises 3x daily beginning the day after surgery unless otherwise instructed.
 See attached pictures of exercises for reference.
 Three sets of 10-15 repetitions each is advised.
-If the exercises cause pain, stop and try again later in the day. - ➢ Knee stiffness and discomfort is normal for a few days following surgery - it is safe, and, in fact, preferable to bend your knee up to 90° while lying or sitting (unless instructed otherwise). - Do ankle pumps (15-20) at regular intervals throughout the day to reduce the possibility of a blood clot in your calf (extremely uncommon). - > Formal physical therapy (PT) will begin after your first post-operative visit if necessary.
+If the exercises cause pain, stop and try again later in the day. - Knee stiffness and discomfort is normal for a few days following surgery.
+It is preferred to occasionally bend your knee up to 90° a few times throughout the day (unless instructed otherwise). - Do ankle pumps (15-20) at regular intervals throughout the day to reduce the possibility of a blood clot in your calf (extremely uncommon). - > Formal physical therapy (PT) will begin after your first post-operative visit if necessary.